 While they are beautiful to look at, cardinals are more than meets the eye.
 In addition to their beauty, they have talent.
 Cardinals can sing.

 If the cardinal is your spirit animal, or if one suddenly makes themselves known to you, it can be a sign to up your pizzazz factor.
 In other words, whatever you do, even if it’s going to the grocery store, do it with flair.
 Like the showy flamingo, the cardinal reminds you that you are here to shine.
 Put your best foot forward.
 Show the world what you’re made of.
 And do it with flair.

 Cardinal Symbolism: Home

-About 40 percent of the world’s birds take part in seasonal migrations.
-The cardinal is not one of them.
+About 40 percent of the world’s birds take part in seasonal migrations.3 The cardinal is not one of them.
 They like to stay home year-round.
 It’s as though cardinals purposely stay around all winter so you can take gorgeous holiday photos of them perched in a holly tree against a snowy backdrop.

 The cardinal is also an adept nest-builder.
 A female cardinal will search for potential nesting sites as the male tags along.
-Once the couple identify a spot for their new home, the male will gather and carry nesting materials to the spot and the female will do the building.
-Then once the nest is built, the pair will line it with soft leaves in preparation for the arrival of their chicks.
+Once the couple identifies a spot for their new home, the male will gather and carry nesting materials to the spot and the female will do the building.
+Then once the nest is built, the pair will line it with soft leaves in preparation for the arrival of their chicks.4

 Needless to say, the cardinal is all about home life.
 While other birds are flying south for winter, the cardinal remains in their community.
 One of the reasons that cardinals are successful as a species and have even expanded their native territory north is the prevalence of bird feeders that people have put out to attract them.
 In other words, making home more comfortable for cardinals keeps them around.